glideroggan/ski/readme.md

 - wrong color on hat and jacket on skier 3

 # TODO
-- should refactor the visual and grounded Y position of the skier into a more reusable function
 - switch to use shaders and webGL
 - fix the little face in the corner that can react to things happening in the game
   - need to generate the faces